Register with Accessibility Services

 1. Students may use the Office of Accessibility Services Intake form to submit documents to the Office of Accessibility Services alongside their academic accommodation requests if their health care provider returned their completed documentation to the student.

-2. The OAS Practitioner’s Verification of Diagnosis Form may be completed by a licensed healthcare practitioner and submitted in the place of other qualifying documentation.
+2. The OAS Practitioner’s Verification of Diagnosis Form or the OAS Practitioner’s Verification of Diagnosis for Residential or Dining may be completed by a licensed healthcare practitioner and submitted in the place of other qualifying documentation.

 3. Health care providers and offices may use the OAS secure file transfer portal to submit their patient's documentation directly to the OAS if they are unable to return the completed documentation to the student.

-Please note: students must be signed into their Simmons University Gmail account in order to access our student request forms.
+Please note: students must have a Simmons ID number in order to access our student request forms.
 To keep diagnosis information confidential and secure, do not email documentation to the OAS.
 Standard email is not as secure as using either of the methods described above in order to submit documentation to the OAS.

 What is qualifying documentation?

 Qualifying documentation is documentation from a licensed health care professional that verifies a student’s diagnosis or disability and provides enough information for the OAS staff to confirm that the student is eligible for academic accommodation under the ADA.
-Students seeking OAS registration should submit the Practitioner’s Verification of Diagnosis form (or an equally comprehensive diagnostic report such as a neuropsychological or psychoeducational evaluation) as qualifying documentation.
+Students seeking OAS registration should submit the Practitioner’s Verification of Diagnosis form, OAS Practitioner’s Verification of Diagnosis for Residential or Dining (or an equally comprehensive diagnostic report such as a neuropsychological or psychoeducational evaluation) as qualifying documentation.
 The Practitioner’s Verification of Diagnosis form can be used as primary documentation for medical, physical, learning, and psychological or psychiatric diagnoses.
 In order to be considered qualifying documentation, the completed form must address all of the criteria and requirements indicated above.

 Students may also wish to submit supplementary documentation with additional information not included in their qualifying documentation to support their requests for accommodations.
 While supplementary documentation may provide additional background, it must accompany qualifying documentation as described above.
 Examples of supplementary documentation include the following: